9 Easy Ways to Improve Your Website Better (in 2023)

 Then I figured out and uninstalled some of them.
 Now I have only 19 plugins on Passive Blogger which literally speed up my blog.

-If your site takes forever to load and you aren’t sure why to check your plugin list and get rid of them and/or replace them.
+If your site takes forever to load and you aren’t sure why check your plugin list and get rid of them and/or replace them.

 Replacing or uninstalling plugins gives my site extra space to load fast.
 I’m aware that I’m telling you to install a plugin that you actually needed.
 Trust me on this.